 With globalization accelerating, we often chat on WhatsApp with people who speak different languages.
 But whenever we encounter a message in a language we don’t know, we’d normally switch apps, copy-paste into a translator, then go back to WhatsApp.
 That’s tedious, and it disrupts the flow of conversation.
-That’s why a translator for WhatsApp or WhatsApp translation tool is increasingly a must-have.
+That’s why having a Translator for WhatsApp or a reliable WhatsApp translation tool is increasingly a must-have for users worldwide.

 In this article, I’ll start by explaining why WhatsApp needs translation tools, then walk you through various translation methods on mobile (iOS / Android) and web, with step-by-step instructions.
 Finally, I’ll wrap up with conclusions and outlook.
 After reading, you should be able to seamlessly overcome language barriers in WhatsApp chats.